jnozzi/cocoadev.com/markdown/PageRefactoring.md

 Times when not to refactor include:

 * A conversation has started in an article which is essential to the topic at hand.
 Usually this is a temporary state where the guts of an article are shaping up around a topic (see second item in list above), but sometimes the conversation appears to be a more permanent part of the content.
-* A conversation has started in an article which isn't interesting and/or isn't relevent to General/CocoaDev.
+* A conversation has started in an article which isn't interesting and/or isn't relevent to CocoaDev.
 The content should probably just be removed once it's clear it truly isn't important.

--- General/MikeTrent
+-- MikeTrent